 Chimeric antigen receptor (CAR) T cells (CAR-T) represent a revolutionary treatment for hematological tumors but their efficacy in solid tumors has not been yet supported.
 The efficient activation and expansion of CAR-T cells in vivo is key for the success of CAR-T therapy.
 Both phenomena are highly dependent on the recognition of the tumor antigen (Ag).
 For solid tumors, CAR-targeted Ag (CAR-Ag) recognition occurs exclusively in the tumor microenvironment (TME).
 However, the immunosuppressive TME prevents the efficient activation and expansion of CAR-T cells.
 We believe that off-tumor recognition of CAR-Ag could exert a boosting effect and substantially improve the efficacy of CAR-T therapy in solid tumors.
 This could be safely achieved with companion vaccines expressing the CAR-Ag.
 The mRNA molecule is a versatile drug class that can encode proteins with therapeutic interest, including tumor Ags.
 Self-amplifying (sa)RNA is a new platform which uses similar technology to mRNA but with the added ability to self-amplify, thereby resulting in higher protein levels per dose.
 Most saRNA vaccines are based on the genomic RNA of an alphavirus.
-Our group has very broad experience in the use of alphavirus vectors derived from Semliki Forest virus (SFV) to express immunotherapeutics.
-The goal of this project is to study the therapeutic effect of CAR-T cells in combination with SFV-derived vaccines encoding for the CAR-Ag.
+The goal of this project is to study the therapeutic effect of CAR-T cells in combination with (sa)RNA vaccines encoding for the CAR-Ag.